mars0i/masonclj/doc/general/README.md

 However, these notes do provide rationales for some of the design choices assumed by masonclj.

+NOTE: "Agent" in these documents refers to agents in the agent-based modeling sense.
+This sense of the term pretty much has nothing to do with the Clojure language agent concept.

 ## Files in this directory:

 * [ABMsInClojure.md](https://github.com/mars0i/masonclj/blob/master/doc/general/ABMsInClojure.md):